-Embedding videos in an Impress presentation is bit tricky depends on what is your system and other factors.
-This article take a deep look into this and would help you insert a video inside a slide in Impress and play it.
+Embedding videos in an Impress presentation is tricky, depending on your system and other factors.
+This article deep dives into this and will help you insert a video inside a slide in Impress and play it.

-Inserting videos in LibreOffice impress have its own troubles (for some users).
-Being an open source and free project, sometimes the features and bug fixes are delayed.
-Inserting videos were bit difficult back in time due to format issues (e.g. mp4 etc) and platform (Windows/Linux) issues.
-However with the recent release of LibreOffice, it is now easier to insert videos in Impress.
+Inserting videos in LibreOffice impress has its own troubles (for some users).
+Being an open-source and free project, the features and bug fixes are sometimes delayed.
+Inserting videos were a bit difficult back in time due to format issues (e.g. mp4 etc.) and platform (Windows/Linux) issues.
+However, with the recent release of LibreOffice, it is now easier to insert videos in Impress.

 LibreOffice doesn’t support media files directly.
-It relies on Operating system’s installed media support.
-If your OS supports the media with available codecs then you can insert any video into the presentation.
+It relies on the Operating system’s installed media support.
+If your OS supports the media with available codecs, you can insert any video into the presentation.

 In Windows systems, LibreOffice /Impress uses DirectShow for media playback.
-Windows, by default comes with pre-installed media support.
-However additional media can be supported using K-Lite codec pack which contains most of the codecs and container formats.
+Windows, by default, comes with pre-installed media support.
+However, additional media can be supported using the K-Lite codec pack, which contains most codecs and container formats.

-In Linux based systems, LibreOffice /Impress uses GStreamer for media playback.
-GStreamer comes with basic codecs in Linux systems including Ubuntu based derivatives.
-You can have additional codec and format support via installing extra packages.
+In Linux-based systems, LibreOffice /Impress uses GStreamer for media playback.
+GStreamer comes with essential codecs in Linux systems, including Ubuntu-based derivatives.
+You can have additional codec and format support by installing extra packages.

 Inserting a Video in Impress

-To insert a video, from menu select Insert -> Audio or Video.
+To insert a video, from the menu select Insert -> Audio or Video.

 From the file selection dialog box, choose the video to be inserted.

-If the video is supported, you would see it inside the slide.
+If the video is supported, you will see it inside the slide.

-If the video is not supported, you would get a message ‘The format of the selected file is not supported’.
+If the video is not supported, you will get a message ‘The format of the selected file is not supported’.

-For Windows, you may install additional K-Lite codec pack for more media support.
+For Windows, you may install an additional K-Lite codec pack for more media support.

-For Linux, install below packages – if your distro uses gstreamer 0.10.
-You can get those install via apt, synaptic in Ubuntu.
+For Linux, install the below packages – if your distro uses gstreamer 0.10.
+You can get those installed via apt, synaptic in Ubuntu.

 gstreamer0.10-plugins-good, gstreamer0.10-plugins-bad, gstreamer0.10-plugins-bad-multiverse gstreamer0.10-plugins-ugly, gstreamer0.10-ffmpeg, gstreamer0.10-fluendo-mp3, libav-tools